pbrb/pbrb.gov/_pages/public-meetings.md

 #### Upcoming Public Meetings

 There are no upcoming scheduled meetings at this time.
-Questions adn comments can be e-mailed to fastainfo@pbrb.gov
+Questions and comments can be e-mailed to fastainfo@pbrb.gov

 #### Past Public Meetings